Latest Scores:

 Barrios had one goal in the match — go as long as she could and not get pinned.
 To that end, she did nothing to challenge Banks (34-0).
 The three-time state champ from Panther Valley scored a quick takedown in the first period, then went through a series of pinning combinations to no avail.

 Banks scored a reversal just 5 seconds into the second period and spent the next 1:55 punishing Barrios on top.
-An escape, a single-leg takedown and a stalling point against Barriors in the third period clinched the major decision in a match that wasn’t as close as the final score indicated.
+An escape, a single-leg takedown and a stalling point against Barrios in the third period clinched the major decision in a match that wasn’t as close as the final score indicated.

 “I work on my moves,” Banks said.
 “I get pins so quickly, it’s good to work on how to get other ones if the first move doesn’t work.
 Going through everything I know, that’s always a good time.”